philibern/outlook/outlook/new-outlook-for-windows/manage/enable-new-outlook-if-outlook-web-is-blocked.md

 1. When you're finished on the **New** page, select **Create**

 All users included in the **Users** tab are blocked from accessing their mailboxes in Outlook on the web within one hour of saving the policy.
-Access to their mailboxes in the new Outlook for Windows isn't affected.
+Access to their mailboxes in new Outlook for Windows isn't affected.

-## Enable access to the new Outlook for Windows
+## Enable access to new Outlook for Windows

-Now that you blocked user access to mailboxes in Outlook on the web using Conditional Access, can set the *OwaEnabled* parameter on the **Set-CasMailbox** cmdlet to the value $true so users can access their mailboxes in the new Outlook for Windows.
+Now that you blocked user access to mailboxes in Outlook on the web using Conditional Access, can set the *OwaEnabled* parameter on the **Set-CasMailbox** cmdlet to the value $true so users can access their mailboxes in new Outlook for Windows.
 For instructions in PowerShell or the Exchange admin center (EAC), see the following articles:

 - **Exchange Online**: [Enable or disable Outlook on the web for a mailbox in Exchange Online](/exchange/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-outlook-web-app)
 - **Exchange Server**: [Enable or disable Outlook on the web access to mailboxes](/exchange/clients/outlook-on-the-web/mailbox-access).